Pet Food for Happy Pets: Top 5 Brands Reviewed

 1. Royal Canin: For Pets with a Royal Appetite

-“Royal Canin has mastered mastering the skill of tailoring nutrition to the specific needs of different breeds,” says Katherine McPeterson, a well-known veterinary nutritionist.
+“Royal Canin has mastered the art of tailoring nutrition to the specific needs of different breeds,” says Katherine McPeterson, a well-known veterinary nutritionist.

-- Pros: Customized for to breed-specific needs, promotes best health.
+- Pros: Tailored to breed-specific needs, promotes best health.

-- Cons: Your pet might start insisting upon champagne with dinner.
+- Cons: Your pet might start demanding champagne with dinner.

 2. Blue Buffalo: A Tribute to Natural Ingredients